danrix89/web-homework/homework_results.md

 Due to extreme time constraints with my current job (being on support last week), I was only able to fully complete 4 and partially complete 1 of the 6 objectives.

+Also, I didn't know how to submit this other than giving one big PR, but if you want to see individual PRs and commits on my GitHub repo check it how [here](https://github.com/danrix89/web-homework/pulls?q=is%3Apr+is%3Aclosed).

 ## Objective: Filtering

 * Added helper functions to Homework.Repo to enable: